MostlyHarmlessCafe/Mostly-Harmless-Cafe/README.md

 	- Reminder to use recipes/sample.html as a template.
 Standard for this is going to be to name the file after the recipe, so if your recipe is Drunken Chicken you'd have the following values:
 		- Filename: `drunken-chicken.html`
 		- Title: `Cookbook | Drunken Chicken`

+## Todo:
+- [ ] Optimize pictures so the page loads smoother.
+- [ ] Add more recipes, right now it looks like the menu of a restaurant for minimal hipsters